lukemorton/republic/GETTING_STARTED.md

 npm install --save republic babel-cli
 ```

+We install Republic for obvious reasons (it's great and this is a getting started guide for Republic).
+We also install Babel CLI so we can have modern JavaScript syntax.

 ## Defining your application

 Republic has the idea of an application object.
 This object represents the routes of your application amongst other things.
 The routes describe what URLs match with your Next.js pages.